 Printed materials are vital for almost any business out there.
 Custom labels, product packaging, shipping materials, and more all need to be printed to keep your business running.
 Whether you’re using an at-home label printer or have upgraded to a professional label printer, you may have noticed color variations between print jobs.
-In this post, we’re going to explain the different color printing processes that printers use and offer our recommendations on when to use each one.
+This could be due to the color process your printer uses – process color or spot color p In this post, we’re going to explain the different color printing processes that printers use and offer our recommendations on when to use each one.

 Wait a Minute… Color is Color, Right?